Unit4/ExtensionKit.Templates/docs/basic-samples/README.md

 # Extension Kit Triggers
 A [Flow](https://docs-external.u4pp.com/extensions-kit/glossary/flow/) consists of a [Trigger](https://docs-external.u4pp.com/extensions-kit/glossary/trigger/), an optional filter on the data contained in the Trigger event, and a sequence of one or more [Actions](https://docs-external.u4pp.com/extensions-kit/glossary/action/).
-Below you will find a brief introduction of all the triggers that can be used when defining your flow and how to used each one in a flow.
+Below you will find a brief introduction of all the triggers that can be used when defining your flow and how to use each one in a flow.
 # Scheduled Events

 ## Description